Islandora/documentation/docs/installation/docker/converting.md

 The main difference between ISLE-DC and the Site Template is the way the docker-compose.yml file is generated.
 In ISLE-DC we generate it based on your .env variables and a make command, but in Site Template it is ready to go out of the box.

-This means that in ISLE-DC you had separate docker-compose.yml files for development and production, but in site template there is one file for both, which contains instructions for a “dev” and “prod” profile.
-The end result is the same set of containers, but instead of running `docker compose up` you would run `docker compose --profile dev up`
+This means that in ISLE-DC you had separate docker-compose.yml files for development and production, but in site template there is one file for both.

 ### Environment Variables